RetroReversing/retroReversing/categories/consoles/nes.md

 [Game Genie Encoder/Decoder](https://games.technoplaza.net/ggencoder/js/)

 ### Making Game Genie Codes Permanent
-If you want to permantly modify one of your NES ROM files with a certain cheat code there is a Windows Only tool to do this created by **rdurbin**:
+If you want to permanently modify one of your NES ROM files with a certain cheat code there is a Windows Only tool to do this created by **rdurbin**:
 [Romhacking.net - Utilities - Permanent Game Genie](https://www.romhacking.net/utilities/784/)

 ## NES Memory Corruption